Did Benjamin Franklin Invent HVAC?

 While all America’s Founding Fathers were remarkable individuals, few were as noteworthy as Benjamin Franklin.
 Or maybe we should start calling him HVAC Founding Father, Benjamin Franklin.
 Not only did he help create the United States, Franklin’s scientific research into rapid evaporation created the foundation upon which the modern heating and air industry is built.

 Franklin’s first foray into rapid evaporation started simply enough.
-Franklin noticed that on hot, breezy days he stayed much cooler in a wet shirt than a dry one.
-An obvious enough state, but Franklin determined to find out why this was the case.
+Franklin noticed that on hot, breezy days, he stayed much cooler in a wet shirt than in a dry one.
+An obvious enough state, but Franklin was determined to find out why this was the case.

-Living in England at the time, Franklin contacted his good friend at Cambridge University, Professor John Hadley.
-Hadley was a note professor of chemistry, and an ideal coworker.
-Together, the two scientists endeavored to rapidly cool an object using only the observed principles of evaporation.
+While he was living in England, Franklin got in touch with his good friend John Hadley.
+Hadley was a notable professor of chemistry at Cambridge University and an ideal coworker.
+Together, the two scientists set out to cool an object using only the observed principles of evaporation.

 How did they do?
 Pretty darned well.